 This epic foot race is staged over three consecutive days (Start 1300hrs 4th - 6th September 2015) and follows the rugged and spectacular Anglesey Coastal Path around the island.
 The extreme distance and variable terrain places Ring Oí Fire as one of the most extreme ultra marathons in the United Kingdom.

 Set against the dramatic backdrop of Snowdonia Mountain Range, Ring Oí Fire offers adventurous runners the opportunity to challenge their limits in some of the most awe inspiring coastal scenery in Wales.

-Almost all the coastline of Anglesey is a designated ďArea of Outstanding Natural BeautyĒ and runners will encounter a wide variety of terrain, including: tidal estuaries, sandy beaches, pebbled and rocky coves, steep cliff top paths, sand dunes, farmersí fields and sections of forest.
+Almost all the coastline of Anglesey is a designated ďArea of Outstanding Natural BeautyĒ and runners will encounter a wide variety of terrain, including: estuaries, sandy beaches, cliff top paths, sand dunes, farmersí fields and sections of forest.

-Itís not all nature, as runners pass Holyhead's ferry port; Beaumaris Castle built in 1295AD; the grand Menai & Britannia Bridges spanning the turbulent Straits; the ancient burial mounds at Cable Bay are worth a few moments of time; and later RAF Valley, the airbase where all RAF and RN jet fighter pilots advance their training!
+Itís not all nature, however, as runners pass the busy ferry port of Holyhead; Beaumaris Castle built in 1295AD; the grand Menai & Britannia Bridges spanning the turbulent Straits; the ancient burial mounds at Cable Bay are worth a few moments of time; and later RAF Valley, the airbase where all RAF and RN jet fighter pilots advance their training!

 Ring Oí Fire should not be underestimated; the 135 mile distance and 13,695 feet of vertical ascent make this a mammoth undertaking for even the most hardy of runners.

 datum en andere gegevens voorbehouden.

 Neem altijd contact op met de organisator voor inschrijving en actuele informatie.